 Non hormonal prescribed treatments

-Selective Serotonin Re-uptake Inhibitors (SSRI) [fluoxetine, paroxetine, citalopram, sertraline] and the Serotonin Noradrenaline Re-uptake Inhibitor/Selective Serotonin Re-uptake Inhibitors (SSRI-SNRI) [venlafaxine ]
+Selective Serotonin Re-uptake Inhibitors (SSRI) [fluoxetine, paroxetine, citalopram, sertraline] and the Serotonin Noradrenaline Re-uptake Inhibitor/Selective Serotonin Re-uptake Inhibitors (SSRI-SNRI) [venlafaxine].

 Historically SSRI and SNRIs are recognised for their effects on depression and anxiety, and some of these medicines can improve hot flushes in some women.
-Paroxetine 10 mg seems to be the most effective, even at low dose and is now a recognised (licensed) treatment for menopausal hot flushes in the USA.
+Paroxetine 10 mg seems to be the most effective, even at low doseage and is now a recognised (licensed) treatment for menopausal hot flushes in the USA.
 Other SSRIs which may be helpful include citalopram and fluoxetine.
 Venlafaxine is also an option and is the preferred treatment for breast cancer survivors taking Tamoxifen and at 75mg there can be reduction in hot flushes with improvement in fatigue, mental health and sleep disturbance.
 SSRIs and SSRI/ SNRIs can have associated significant side effects, such as dry mouth, nausea, constipation and appetite problems which are commoner at higher dosage, and reduction in libido is often experienced, a very unwanted extra effect for menopausal women.
 SSRIs should not be offered for vasomotor symptoms unless HRT cannot be given.
 Those women taking tamoxifen should not take fluoxetine or paroxetine, as again it makes the tamoxifen ineffective.

 Gamma aminobutyric acid (gabapentin):

 Gabapentin can improve flushes and sweats.
 Side effects include sleepiness, dizziness, weight gain and dry mouth and increase with higher dosage.
 A small dose is commenced and increased gradually, according to the effect on symptoms and side effects.
 Some patients like this medication as it improves sleep, but others find it very sedating in the day as well.
+Since April 2019 both gabapentin and pregabalin must be prescribed as controlled drugs (schedule 2) which imposes restrictions on the prescriber.

 Treatments for breast cancer survivors

 Most women diagnosed and treated for breast cancer will live with their cancer, rather than die from it.
 More research is needed into the safety of possibly using estrogen-based therapies for some of these women, particularly in receptor negative patients, but for the moment most clinical guidelines will not recommend estrogen based treatments.
 The North American Menopause Society (NAMS) looked for solid evidence of a few therapies that work so as not to waste patients’ time experimenting with things that really don’t work.
 NAMS recommends SSRIs, SNRIs, Gabapentin, Pregablin, Clonidine, CBT and clinical hypnosis.
-The UK NICE guidelines (November 2015) indicate that SSRIs, SNRIs and Gabapentin are no better than placebo and that Paroxetine and Fluoxetine may reduce the efficacy of Tamoxifen.
+The UK NICE guidelines (November 2015) indicate that SSRIs, SNRIs and Gabapentin are no better than placebo and that Paroxetine and Fluoxetine will reduce the efficacy of Tamoxifen.
 For breast cancer survivors, one NICE guideline recommends Clonidine, Venlafaxine and Gabapentin might be tried, although the NICE 2015 Guideline indicates that only St John’s Wort may improve symptoms, although not recommended because of serious drug interactions.

 Isoflavones, red clover and black cohosh are not recommended for breast cancer survivors by any of the International bodies.